sodiadrhain/dockerized-react-fast-api/backend/README.md

 Thus your adventure begins...
 The project is up and running.

-Ensure you update the necessary configurations in the `.env` file, particularly the database configuration.
+Ensure you update the necessary configurations in the `.env` file, particularly the database configuration and the restart the container.

 ## Deploying as python app - Manually